- On sale!

 With regular intake of Xylitol, our bodies adapt so that such side effects do not happen.

 Can I use Xylitol in my baking?

-While Xylitol tastes great in desserts and is certainly heat stable, it will not cause breads to rise.
-This is because yeast requires sugar to work and it will not metabolize Xylitol to produce carbon dioxide bubbles.
+While Xylitol withstands heat and tastes great, it will not cause breads to rise.
+For breads to rise, yeast requires sugar to produce carbon dioxide bubbles.